 Here, we’ll discuss the safety of mixing alcohol and antibiotics.
-We’ll also explain what effects alcohol can have on your body’s ability to fight an infection.
+We’ll also explain what effects alcohol can have on your body’s ability to fight infection.

 The specific side effects that an antibiotic can cause depends on the drug.
 However, some common side effects of antibiotics include:

-- upset stomach
+- an upset stomach

 - digestive problems, such as stomach pain, diarrhea, and ulcers